 The Center for Vision Loss announced its September C. Well Sweepstakes winners on Tuesday.

-Entries not selected on Tuesday will have 9 more chances to win and tickets may be submitted until May 30.
+Contestants have nine more chances to win during this year’s sweepstakes and tickets may be submitted until May 30.

 Drawing winners receive $50, or $100 if they win more than once in the same drawing period.
 Sweepstakes proceeds benefit the agency and its services – which empower people with visual impairments to claim personal independence and promote healthy eyesight throughout Pennsylvania’s Lehigh, Northampton, and Monroe counties.
 The 2020-2021 sweepstakes has brought in more than $12,000 to date.